Kamilla-Sonkina/Robotik_Projekt_3/README.md

 for the regler_node run the command:

 `ros2 run regler_package regler_node`
+if you want to debug regler_node and see extended information of the code run the command:

+`ros2 run regler_package regler_node --ros-args --log-level debug`

 for the object tracker node connect the camera and run the command `